 - Aneurysms

-Smoking, Alcoholism, Hypertension increases the risk of aneurysm bursting
+Smoking, Alcoholism, and Hypertension increase the risk of the aneurysm bursting

 - Arteriovenous malformations

-These are direct connection between the arteries and the veins, (without the capillaries) to reduce the speed and pressure of the blood.
+These are the direct connections between the arteries and the veins, (without the capillaries) to reduce the speed and pressure of the blood.

 Severe head injury